Home » Easter Recipes » Easter Egg Cookies (With Cadbury Mini Eggs)

 Preheat the oven to 375º and line two cookie sheets with parchment paper.

-Measure out 1 1/2 cups (10oz) of mini eggs and place in a zip-top bag.
-Using a rolling pin or a heavy cast iron pan, crunch up the eggs into large chunks–but don’t turn them to dust.
-Make sure they’re about a chocolate chip or M&M size.
+Measure out 1 1/2 cups (10 oz) of mini eggs and place them in a zip-top bag.
+Then, using a rolling pin or a heavy cast iron pan, gently break the eggs into large chunks—about the size of a chocolate chip or an M&M. Be careful not to grind them into powder.
 Set aside.

 Crush up the mini eggs to about the size of M&Ms or chocolate chips.